AnaMuraya/custom-npm-package/README.md

 }
 ```

-### Step 2: Create a src folder in the root add a index.js/index.ts in it also create a component folder and creates some components in it.
+### Step 2: Folder structure

+Create a src folder in the root add a index.js/index.ts in it also create a component folder and creates some components in it.

 ```bash
 src